Scale the heights of Palamidi Castle in Nafplio

 Nowadays, Nafplio is the country's most romantic weekend escape, just 2hrs drive from Athens.
 And no visit is complete without exploring its landmark castle, built 216m up on a hill overlooking both the town and the Argolic Gulf.
 Ideally, you should attack it by stairs – 999 of them, according to legend.
 In reality, there are 857 to the fortress and more than 1,000 to the very top.

 The first thing that strikes you is the impressive engineering – eight interconnecting (and inter-supporting) bastions, meaning that if one fell the others could be secured and come to its support.

-Two bastions stand out: Miltiadis, in which revolutionary hero Theodoros Kolokotronis was later imprisoned on supposed charges of high treason under the fledgling regency of King Otto.
+Two bastions stand out: Miltiadis, in which revolutionary hero Theodoros Kolokotronis was later imprisoned for alleged high treason under the fledgling regency of King Otto.
 And Agios Andreas, also used as a prison but where conditions were better.
 Inside is the barrel-vaulted church where the feast day of St Andreas is celebrated in memory of the mass that was held here when Palamidi was secured by the Greeks to end Ottoman rule.